rharish101/label-noise-and-generalization/README.md

 The list of tasks implemented are:
 * **CIFAR10**: The script `cifar10.py` uses a ResNet-18 to train on the CIFAR10 dataset.

-Training logs are by default stored inside an ISO 8601 timestamped sub-directory, which is stored in a sub-directory of a parent directory (as given by the `--log-dir` argument).
-By default, this parent directory is `logs`.
-This contains:
-* The latest checkpoint of the trained model, within the `checkpoints` sub-directory
-* Training logs, as a file with the prefix `events.out.tfevents.`
-* The hyper-parameter config (including defaults), as a YAML file named `hparams.yaml`

 ## Hyper-Parameter Configuration
 Hyper-parameters can be specified through YAML configs.
 For example, to specify a batch size of 32 and a learning rate of 0.001, use the following config: